 Inside, you'll find four powerful engines capable of an uncanny level of realism and a user interface that is as intuitive and friendly as it gets.
 If you are a gigging musician searching for your new favourite do-it-all organ, check this model out.
 You can see it in action in this video.

 Allen Organs is partially responsible for the popularity of pipeless organs growing non-stop in churches worldwide.
-Because of their devotion to restless innovation and the pursuit of excellence, many reluctant churches decided to bet for modern, lighter instruments.
+Because of their devotion to restless innovation and the pursuit of excellence, many reluctant churches decided to bet on modern, lighter instruments.